ynnore/SkinLensR/README.md

 ## Features

-- Skin Disease Detection: MedAI leverages advanced AI algorithms to analyze patient symptoms and data to accurately detect various diseases.
+- Skin Disease Detection: SkinLens leverages advanced AI algorithms to analyze patient symptoms and data to accurately detect various diseases.
-- Treatment Susceptibility: Based on the detected disease, MedAI provides valuable information on treatment susceptibility, assisting healthcare professionals in making informed decisions.
+- Treatment Susceptibility: Based on the detected disease, SkinLens provides valuable information on treatment susceptibility, assisting healthcare professionals in making informed decisions.
-- User-Friendly Interface: MedAI offers an intuitive and easy-to-use interface, making it accessible for both medical professionals and patients.
+- User-Friendly Interface: SkinLens offers an intuitive and easy-to-use interface, making it accessible for both medical professionals and patients.
-- Data Privacy and Security: MedAI prioritizes data privacy and security, ensuring that patient information is handled with the utmost confidentiality and adheres to industry standards.
+- Data Privacy and Security: SkinLens prioritizes data privacy and security, ensuring that patient information is handled with the utmost confidentiality and adheres to industry standards.

 <!--h1 without bottom border-->